Comitán: Demographics

-Nearby Attractions
+Tourism

 Tourists in Comitán can see many touristic sights, including Mayan ruins, the Lagunas de Montebello, El Chiflon which is a series of waterfalls (this costs a few pesos to enter), Tenam Puente which is an archeological Mayan Cultural place, and others.
 Comitán is approximately 2 hours away from San Cristobal by bus and approximately 3 hours away from Tuxtla.
 It is common for locals to travel 2 hours on the bus to see San Cristobal and then travel an additional hour in order to reach Tuxtla.